milesroberts-123/slim-sweep-cnn/README.md

 - [x] modify fitting script to use best hyperparameters found during tuning.
 Hyperparameters: dropout rate (0 - 0.8), number of convolution + pooling layers, number of neurons for dense layers

 - [x] re-write neural network as a function with hyperparameters

+- [ ] add method to calculate saliency maps from backpropagation gradients

 - [ ] add error checking to slim script (tau should be less than kappa for example)